 In accordance with 2006 Education (Pupil Registration) Regulations Head Teachers may not grant leave of absence during term time unless there are exceptional circumstances.
 Therefore parents are advised to assume that any absence will be considered to be unauthorised unless there is a valid reason otherwise.
 All periods of absence, whether subsequently authorised or unauthorised should be notified to the school in writing or by email.
-If a period of absence can be foreseen, parent(s)/carer(s) should apply for leave of absence in advance by putting the request in writing/email to either the Achievement Leader for up to 2 days, or to the Head Teacher for absences of 3 days or more.
+If a period of absence can be foreseen, parent(s)/carer(s) should apply for leave of absence in advance by putting the request in writing/email to either the Progress Leader for up to 2 days, or to the Head Teacher for absences of 3 days or more.
 All medical appointments must be confirmed by a letter or appointment card before the appointment date for the absence to be authorised.
 An absence which the school could not have been advised of in advance should be notified to school on the day in question unless, exceptionally, there is a good reason why this cannot not be done.
 The absence will not be authorised without such notification.

 Holidays in Term Time – Information for Parents